sureshvenkatesan/jf-transfer-migration-helper-scripts/create-repos/create-repos-readme.md

 5. Now create the missing virtual repos in the target:

-shell command to read all lines in a file and print them in a single line with a semi-colon seperator
+shell command to read all lines in a file and print them in a single line with a semi-colon separator
 ```
 tr '\n' ';' < ncr/found_in_all_virtual_repos_in_ncr.txt.txt
 jf rt transfer-config-merge --include-repos "<Semi-colon seperated list of repos>" ncr ncratleostest